Get to Know ScreenFloat 2 – Part V: Share – Drag and Drop, Link Sharing, Export

 We already talked about this in Part III: Float, but it bears repeating, because it’s absolutely crucial.

-When you drag a file from the floating shot’s document icon, it is exported as-is, as a PNG file.
+When you drag a file from the floating shot’s document icon or by long-press-dragging the image, it is exported as-is, as a PNG file (or MOV file for videos).

 If you need more fine-tuned control, click the document icon, and you’ll be presented with a couple of useful options: